| |

 The Stuyvesant Heights Christian Church can trace its beginnings to 1928, when a Bible class led by the Rev. William Montague Johnston at 213 West 12th Street in Manhattan was organized as Calvary Christian Church.
 The society moved in December 1928 to 82 Irving Place in Brooklyn, and in 1931, they moved to 456 Halsey Street and the name was changed to Halsey Street Christian Church.
 The congregation remained at this location until 1937 when they moved to a loft at 1440 Fulton Street.
 Over the next few years, membership increased and the congregation dreamed of owning a larger church building.

 In January 1944, the congregation purchased the present building and incorporated as Stuyvesant Heights Christian Church.
-The red brick Gothic building was built in 1873 as the Tompkins Avenue Presbyterian Church, a congregation that reincorporated as Tompkins Avenue Congregational (1873-1889), and then the building was home to St. Matthew's Episcopal Church (1889-1944). |
+The red brick Gothic building was built in 1873 as the Tompkins Avenue Presbyterian Church, a congregation that reincorporated as Tompkins Avenue Congregational (1873-1889), after which the building was home to St. Matthew's Episcopal Church (1889-1944). |

 |